libjxl/libjxl/doc/building_wasm.md

 [Web Assembly](https://webassembly.org/) bundles and wrappers.

 These instructions assume an up-to-date Debian/Ubuntu system.
-For other platforms, or if you encounter any difficulties, please instead use the [Docker container](developing_in_docker.md).

 For the sake of simplicity, it is considered, that the following environment variables are set:

  * `OPT` - path to the directory containing additional software;
-   the `emsdk` directory with the Emscripten SDK should reside there;
+   the `emsdk` directory with the Emscripten SDK should reside there.
-   in the Docker container (mentioned above) this should be `/opt`

 ## Requirements